aarpon/hrm_docs/docs/admin/configure_opt_procsrv.rst

 Log on to HRM as admin and go to `Servers and GPUs` |ServersGPUs22x22|.
 Register the processing servers in HRM by adding an entry for every processing machine, specifiying the absolute Huygens Core path on that machine, as well as the machine name.
-For details on the GPU ID field see :ref:`enable_gpus`.
+For details on the GPU ID field see :ref:`configure_auth_ldap`.